mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 }
 ---

-# Changelog (v5)
+# MTGJSON Changelog
 The following is the Application and Website Changelog.
 Some parts may be updated for clarity or corrections at any point.

 ## 5.1.0
 Release Date: 2021-01-18

 ### Announcements
-Welcome to the next release of MTGJSON!
-With this release we are no longer supporting Version 4, so if you have not already, please update all your sources to the Version 5 endpoints to ensure your applications function correctly going forward.
+Welcome to the next release of MTGJSON - With this release we are no longer supporting Version 4, so if you have not already, please update all your sources to the Version 5 endpoints to ensure your applications function correctly going forward.

+**On February 28, 2021 all v4 endpoints will be decommissioned and slated for removal.**

+We're rolling out MTGJSON GraphQL!
+For more information see the [MTGGraphQL](/mtggraphql) documentation.

 ### Files
 #### Added